Tracy Morgan: 2014 traffic collision and lawsuit

 On July 10, 2014, Morgan sued Walmart for negligence.
 The suit alleged that Walmart either knew or should have known that Roper had not slept for more than 24 hours.
 The complaint alleged that before his shift, Walmart forced Roper to drive from his home in Jonesboro to a Walmart distribution center in Smyrna, Delaware—a distance of some 750 mi over 11 hours—even though there were several other distribution centers within a much more reasonable driving distance.
 Morgan filed the suit on behalf of himself, comedian Ardie Fuqua, Morgan's personal assistant Jeffrey Millea, and Millea's wife Krista.
 Fuqua and Millea were both on the bus with Morgan and injured in the crash, while at the time of the crash, Krista Millea was eight months pregnant, and the suit charges that she suffered loss of consortium due to the injuries suffered by her husband.
 In September 2014, Walmart in court papers cast partial blame on Morgan and the other victims for not wearing seat belts, a claim both Morgan and his counsel denied, noting that the driver who caused the crash had been charged with vehicular homicide and that the police report stated that seat belts were not an issue in the case.

-By October 2014, the actor was still undergoing rehab and required a wheelchair when taking more than "some steps."
-On May 27, 2015, Walmart settled the lawsuit for a multi-million-dollar amount.
+On May 27, 2015, Walmart settled the lawsuit for a multi-million-dollar amount, estimated near $90 million US.

-On June 1, 2015, Morgan made his first public appearance since the crash, in an interview with Matt Lauer on Today.
-In that interview, he appeared lucid but said that "I have my good days and my bad days, where I forgot things," and that he also gets recurring headaches.
-He also stated that he had no memory of the crash.
-Morgan made a surprise appearance at the 67th Primetime Emmy Awards on September 20, and was greeted with a standing ovation.
-He then hosted an episode of Saturday Night Live on October 17, 2015.
+On June 1, 2015, Morgan made his first public appearance since the crash, in an interview with Matt Lauer on Today, stating he still suffered from symptoms of his injuries.
 On the November 3, 2016 episode of Conan, Morgan said that he was no longer angry about the collision and had forgiven Roper.
-The driver of the Walmart truck, Roper, accepted a plea deal in which he pleaded guilty but would serve no jail time.
-Roper was sentenced to pay undisclosed amounts of fines, serve 300 hours of community service, and serve probation.
 Morgan's 2017 Netflix standup special Staying Alive joked about Walmart and the lawsuit, while detailing his hospitalization, rehab and recovery.